Dalhart High School

-Dalhart High School is a public high school located in Dalhart, Texas (USA) and classified as a 3A school by the UIL.
-Serving more than 400 students in grades 9-12, Dalhart High School is part of the Dalhart Independent School District which covers much of both Dallam and Hartley counties.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+Dalhart High School is a public high school located in Dalhart, Texas, United States; it is classified as a 3A school by the UIL.
+Serving more than 400 students in grades 9-12, Dalhart High School is part of the Dalhart Independent School District, which covers much of both Dallam and Hartley Counties.
+In 2015, the school was rated "met standard" by the Texas Education Agency.

 Athletics

-The Dalhart Golden Wolves compete in the following sports:
+The Dalhart Golden Wolves compete in these sports: